RogerMReyes/Reading-Notes/revisions-and-the-Cloud.md

 - Git is a DVCS that stores data in a file system made of snapshots
 - Commits are saved versions of your project
 - Relies on local operations since that is where most necessary information can be found
-- Git will track changes whcih allows it to detect file corruption or loss of info
+- Git will track changes which allows it to detect file corruption or loss of info
 - Three main stages of Git files
-  - Commited - Data is securely stored in a local database
+  - Committed - Data is securely stored in a local database
   - Modified - File has been changed but not committed to the database
-  - Staged - Flagged a file's changed version to be commited in the next snapshot
+  - Staged - Flagged a file's changed version to be committed in the next snapshot
 - To clone a repository into your local database use git clone https://<i></i>github.com/test
 - In order to push local changes of your files to GitHub follow A-C-P
   - A- is for git add to track and stage the files first